markcoppock/notes/images-on-the-web.md

 - For transparency on images with clean edges, use .gif
 - work in RGB not CMYK.
 When converting from CMYK, the colors will change
 - use the sRGB color space in Photoshop

+### use the appropriate dimensions

+Don't use the image right out of the camera, with 4000+ pixel dimensions. **The largest dimension uploaded may not need to be more than ~1600px.** Size before uploading, accordingly.

 ### image compression